julien-f/pixie/README.markdown

 To create a new recipe, you may use the `pixie create` command which will ask some information and then builds a valid skeleton (which is enough for basic meta-packages).

+# Working directory layout

+	[working directory]/
+	 │  Used to override configuration files.
+	 │
+	 ├─ debian/
+	 │  │  Used by debhelper to build the package.
+	 │  │
+	 │  └─ $NAME/DEBIAN
+	 │      This is $DESTDIR, where your script should
+	 │      install its files.
+	 │
+	 └─ tmp/
+	      Working directory of the build script.
+	      You may use anyway you want.